PythBuster/savings_manager/README.md

 # Savings Manager

-The "Savings Manager" helps you manage your savings.
-With the use of virtual accounts, budgets can be allocated for various goals, and this process is entirely automated.
+Savings Manager is an intuitive app designed to help you efficiently manage your savings.
+With virtual moneyboxes, you can allocate budgets for various financial goals, automate your savings strategy, and easily transfer funds between moneyboxes.

-By setting a fixed monthly savings amount, you can determine the maximum amount that can be saved across the system each month.
-Desired savings amounts for each moneybox and upper savings limits allow the monthly savings to be automatically distributed across the moneyboxes at the beginning of each month.
-By setting fixed priorities, you can achieve a savings strategy that helps you reach certain savings goals faster than others.

-A key feature is that if you withdraw a certain amount from a moneybox, the priority list of moneyboxes will automatically adjust to ensure that the emptied moneybox is quickly refilled.

-This makes saving easy, allowing you to watch as each moneybox is gradually replenished.
-Of course, amounts can be transferred between the moneyboxes, and manual deposits into the moneyboxes are always possible!
+Set a fixed monthly savings amount to determine how much can be saved across all moneyboxes each month.
+The app automatically distributes this amount based on your preset priorities, ensuring that more important goals are reached faster.
+Additionally, if you withdraw from a moneybox, the system intelligently adjusts to prioritize refilling it, keeping your savings plan on track.

+Savings Manager simplifies the process, allowing you to watch as your moneyboxes gradually fill up.
+You can also transfer funds between moneyboxes or make manual deposits at any time, giving you full control over your financial journey.

 ## Deployment / Contribution